Parabolic gap theorems for the Yang-Mills energy: Introduction

 Positive results in the converse direction are nonetheless common in the literature.
 Since the work of Bourguignon, Lawson, and Simons \cite{bourguignonlawson, bourguignonlawsonsimons}, these have fallen into two categories: \emph{stability theorems}, stating that a Yang-Mills connection with nonnegative second variation must be an instanton, and \emph{gap theorems}, stating that a Yang-Mills connection with appropriately small self-dual curvature must be an instanton.
 We begin by reviewing a number of existing gap theorems.

 The $L^2$ gap theorem on $S^4,$ due to Min-Oo \cite{minoogap}, runs as follows.
-Suppose that $A$ is a Yang-Mills connection on a principal bundle $P \to S^4$ with
+Suppose that $A$ is a Yang-Mills connection on a vector bundle $E \to S^4$ with

-where $\delta$ a positive universal constant; then $A$ is an instanton.
+where $\delta$ is a positive universal constant and $\kappa(E)$ is the characteristic number defined in \S \ref{ss:characteristicnumber} below; then $A$ is an instanton.
 See Donaldson-Kronheimer \cite[\S 2.3.10]{donkron} for a proof, and Dodziuk and Min-Oo \cite{dodziukminoo} for an improved constant.
 More recently, in the case that $E$ has structure group $\SU(r)$, Gursky, Kelleher, and Streets \cite{gurskykelleherstreets} have managed to improve the value to $\delta = 2,$ or twice the Yang-Mills energy of the unit-charge instanton.
 This is consistent with known examples of non-minimal Yang-Mills connections on $S^4$ \cite{bor, sadunsegert, sibnersuhlenbeck}.

 More generally, the existence of an $L^2$ gap is known for Riemannian 4-manifolds where the scalar curvature dominates the self-dual Weyl tensor \cite{gerhardtgap, parker4Dgaugetheories}, for compact K\"ahler surfaces with positive scalar curvature \cite{huangkahlersurfaces}, for bundles where the infimum of the Yang-Mills energy is zero \cite{feehanflatgap}, and for certain bundles over compact 4-manifolds with generic metrics \cite{feehanfourgap} (based on the Freed-Uhlenbeck Theorem \cite[Theorem 3.17]{freeduhlenbeck}).
+Under mild geometric constraints, Vieira extended the Gursky-Kelleher-Streets result to noncompact manifolds with positive Yamabe constant \cite{vieirapositiveyamabegap}.
 Interestingly, the existence of an $L^2$ gap on a general compact Riemannian 4-manifold remains unknown.

 The notion of instanton can be extended to a higher-dimensional manifold endowed with an $(n-4)$-calibration $\Psi$ \cite{corrigandevchand, tiancalibrated}: a connection \(A\) is called a (\(\Psi\)-)\emph{instanton} if